PX4/NuttX/misc/buildroot/configs/README.txt

 	is intended to support the NuttX ATmega128 port.

 cortexm3-defconfig-4.3.3
-	Builds an ARM toolchain for the Cortex-M3 using gcc 4.3.3.
+	Builds an OABI ARM toolchain for the Cortex-M3 using gcc 4.3.3.
 	This configuration builds gcc, g++ and the NXFLAT toolchain.

 cortexm3-defconfig-nxflat